sarenales/sarenales/README.md

 # Hi there 👋, I'm Silvia Arenales!

 Welcome to my GitHub profile!
-I'm a computer engineer passionate about Machine Learning.
+I'm a computer engineer passionate about Artifial Intelligence.

 ## 🚀 About Me